Monopond/fax-api/README.md

 </FaxMessages>
 ```

-# V. Inbound Callback Service
+# V. Inbound Service
 ## Description
-The inbound callback service allows you to receive documents that have been faxed to your fax number directly to your email inbox.
+The inbound service allows you to receive documents that have been faxed to your fax number directly to your email inbox.
 Whenever a fax is received, we send an email to each of the recipients in this list with the fax document attached as **TIFF**, **PDF** or **PNG**.
 The service also allows our platform to post fax results to you via http callback by enabling the callback url in your inbound callback settings.

 To use this, you can either access the portal and configure your inbound callback settings or send via API requests with Monopond User account authorization.